QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 If you see an error, then your online JupyterHub may not support adding new packages

-You can try adding new packages manually as-needed (i.e., by typing ``] add foo bar baz...`` into its own cell)
+You can try adding new packages manually as-needed (i.e., by typing ``] add Package1 Package2 Package3...`` into its own cell)

 If that doesn't work, though, you may need to contact the administrator of your cloud setup

-whenever you want to use the curated package list.

 Then, run